smatiolids/astra-wru/README.md

 ## Hints

-- If it is needed to run the process twice, restart the CQL Proxy.
+- If it is needed to run the process multiple times , restart the CQL Proxy.
+- Stats table are truncated in the beginning of the process.
 - Multiple schema files can be process in one execution.
+Place them all in the schemas folder.
 - Some parameters can be adjusted in the consts file.

 # Known issues